rust-lang/rustc_public/README.md

 This is the repository we use to organise and document our work.

-If you are wondering how to use Stable MIR in your project, please check out the [Getting Started][tutorial] chapter.
+If you are wondering how to use rustc_public in your project, please check out the [Getting Started][tutorial] chapter.

 [gh-pages]: https://rust-lang.github.io/project-stable-mir